-- 1. Agrees the capital strategy principles set out in paragraph 2.7; - 2.
-Agrees the capital funding projection set out in Appendix 2 to this report; - 3.
-Agrees the capital programme 2024/25 onwards as set out in Appendix 3 to this report; - 4.
-Note that in agreeing recommendations 2 and 3 above the Committee will set a prudential borrowing limit of £369.1 million over the period of the programme which will be recommended to Council as part of the Treasury Management Strategy 2024/25; - 5.
-Give delegated authority to the Director of Finance, Resources and Business Improvement, in consultation with the Leader of the Council, to review and give approval to the business case and related budget approval for the Biodiversity & Climate Change project related to the Maidstone House and Link as set out in paragraph 2.7.
+- 1. The capital strategy principles set out in paragraph 2.7, be agreed; - 2.
+The capital funding projection set out in Appendix 2 to this report, be agreed; - 3.
+The capital programme 2024/25 onwards as set out in Appendix 3 to this report, be agreed; - 4.
+In agreeing recommendations 2 and 3 above the Cabinet will set a prudential borrowing limit of £369.1 million over the period of the programme which will be recommended to Council as part of the Treasury Management Strategy 2024/25, be noted; - 5.
+The Director of Finance, Resources and Business Improvement be given delegated authority, in consultation with the Leader of the Council, to review and give approval to the business case and related budget approval for the Biodiversity & Climate Change project related to the Maidstone House and Link as set out in paragraph 2.7.